the-peon-project/peon-docs/manual/docs/guides/02_rest_api.md

 We are using a RESTful API as it is quite easy and there are plenty of guides on how to use REST as a technology.

+A [Postman collection file](../files/postman_collection.json) can be used for convenience.

 ---

 ### Authorization